-Lowey Dannenberg served as counsel to certified class representative Richard Hershey in a class action alleging manipulation by PIMCO of the multi-billion-dollar market of U.S. 10-Year Treasury Note futures contracts traded on the Chicago Board of Trade ("CBOT").
-Hershey v.
-Pacific Inv.
-Management Co.
-LLC, 571 F.3d 672 (7th Cir.
-2009).
-The case settled in 2011 for \$118,750,000, the second largest recovery in the history of the CEA at that time.
+Lowey Dannenberg served as counsel to certified class representative Richard Hershey in a class action alleging manipulation by PIMCO of the multi-billion dollar market of U.S. 10-Year Treasury Note futures contracts traded on the Chicago Board of Trade ("CBOT").
+The case settled in 2011 for \$118,750,000, the second largest recovery in the history of the CEA.